smartcar/python-sdk/REFERENCE.md

 <code>SmartcarException</code> - on unsuccessful request.
 See
 the [exceptions section](https://github.com/smartcar/python-sdk#handling-exceptions) for all possible exceptions.

-Note: Calling this method will invalidate your access token and you will have to have the user reauthorize the vehicle to your application if you wish to make requests to it
+Note: Calling this method will invalidate your access token, and you will have to have the user reauthorize the vehicle to your application if you wish to make requests to it

 ---